haiiliin/pyabaqus/docs/source/_build/html/_sources/tutorials.rst.txt

 Execute Python script in Abaqus
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`abaqus.runPythonScript` is provided to execute our Python script in Abaqus:
+`abaqus.runPythonScript` is provided to execute our Python script in Abaqus, the signature of `abaqus.runPythonScript` is:

+.. autofunction:: abaqus.runPythonScript

+We can use it to execute our Python script in Abaqus:

 .. code-block:: Python